-He looked like an old school sea captain.
+He looked like a sea captain.
 Then he said: Come, come!
 Come and si' dow'.
 You like my eggplan's, I give you somethin'...

 Vince looked hunted.
 I wandered over.
 The man started pulling out extra folding chairs, and suddenly we were holding ice cold cans of Budweiser.
 Vince squirmed.
 I was enchanted.
 I stammered about Ikea and shopping and we couldn't possibly, and the man said, We'll all sit together, and he beckoned to a woman passing who soon also had a cold can of Bud.

 His name was Francisco he said when I asked, and he is from the Dominican Republic.
 He lives here, in a single room with bed, closet and TV and fixes bikes, and perhaps does other things, too.
 He says he has a very good view, which is true.
 Water, old docks.
 Soon he was holding a new bottle of rum, and the radio had been cranked up.
 He and Roberta, the last to join our party, started to salsa.
 She announced that she doesn't do drugs.
 Just pot and hashish.
 I told her that we didn't even smoke those.
 She looked at us suspiciously.
 Then she told us that she has two cats and that they are gay.
 Oh!
 I said, and she looked ready for a fight.
 Our cat is straight, I said.
 And she smiled and softened.